The Place: Tucson, AZ

 Phoenix Sky Harbor International Airport (PHX) is an alternative airport and is approximately 100 miles away.

-The Project WET Foundation will offer conference scholarships for conference registration ($400) to two coordinators.
-Scholarships will be awarded to at least one new coordinator (of less than 3 years) who needs to attend to the New Coordinator Training and at least one existing coordinator who is active on a WET team(s).
+The Project WET Foundation will offer conference scholarships for conference registration ($450) to two coordinators.
+Scholarships will be awarded to at least one new coordinator (of less than 3 years) who needs to attend to the New Coordinator Training.
 Preference will be given to applicants who are presenting or needing to attend the New Coordinator Training.
 Download the scholarship application in the Documents box.
 Scholarships to be awarded in May.

 About the Field Experiences